harley-dane/harley-dane/README.md

 ## About Me:

-I am Harley and a passionate and dedicated Frontend Developer with 1 years of experience in creating visually appealing and user-friendly web applications.
+I am Harley and a passionate and dedicated Frontend Developer with experience in creating visually appealing and user-friendly web applications.
 My expertise lies in HTML, CSS, and JavaScript, along with modern frontend frameworks like React, Angular, and Vue.js.I have a strong foundation in